Godtide/Dappfund/README.md

 ## Deployment
 >  Assuming you have set up all of the above correctly, with a test-net in the back running on port 7545, we can continue and deploy our main contract.
 >
-Use truffle to migrate the main contract `SimpleStorage.sol`.
+Use truffle to migrate the main contract `Dappfund.sol`.
 This can be done by running the following commands in the root directory of the project:

 > $ truffle migrate